python-validators/validators/docs/index.rst

 Why?
 ====

 Python has all kinds of validation tools, but every one of them requires defining a schema.
-I wanted to create a simple validation library that eases the validation of scalar values.

-Often I've had a case where I just wanted to check for example if given string is an email.
-For this use case it feels awkward to define a Form / Schema class to simply validate a scalar value.
+I wanted to create a simple validation library where validating a simple value does not require defining a form or a schema.
+Often I've had a case where I just wanted for example to check if given string is an email.

-With `validators` validating scalars is as easy as:
+With `validators` this use case becomes as easy as:

 ::